 Like in most traditional sports, having raw talent in Rocket League can only get you so far on a competitive level.
 If you’re looking to stomp the opposition, you’ll need to master your field vision and teamplay.

 Having a bird’s-eye view of the field will help you become a better team player since you’ll know everyone’s positioning at a given moment.
 Rocket League can look simple at first, and optimizing your settings may feel like a waste of time.
 Once you start climbing up the ranks, however, the game shows its true potential and high skill ceiling.

 While most settings like sensitivity, graphics, and audio tend to be up to personal preference, professional Rocket League players agree on one thing: camera settings.
 It’d be a bold statement to call the following configurations the “right” way to play the game, but since almost all high-level players agree on them, it makes them the best settings to give yourself a competitive advantage.

-The Field of View (FoV) setting adjusts how much of an area you can see from the back of your car.
+The best field of view (FoV) setting in Rocket League is 110.
+The FoV adjusts how much of an area you can see from the back of your car.
 Increasing your FoV value will enlarge your view, allowing you to gain more information about what’s happening throughout the field.
 Most professional players prefer keeping this setting at its maximum value, with a couple of exceptions.

-The outliers tend to keep their FoV between 107-109, but they make up for the loss of screen space by adjusting their Camera Distances to above-average values.
+The outliers tend to keep their FoV between 107 and 109, but they make up for the loss of screen space by adjusting their camera distance to above-average values.